 When applying for a New Zealand work visa, this is the first question which you may ask yourself?
-For the convenience of understanding and to make it simple to understand, we could classify all work visas under following categories:
+There are several policies under which you can apply for a work visa.
+Each policy has different requirements and you may be eligible to apply for a work visa in one or more of these policies.
+For the convenience of understanding and to make it simple to understand, all work visa policies can be categorized under following broad categories:

 - Work visas based on employment